huggingface/blog/overview-quantization-transformers.md

 **AMD support**: The integration should work out of the box for AMD GPUs!

-### Cons bitsandbytes
+### What are the known limiations of bitsandbytes?
 **slower than GPTQ for text generation**: bitsandbytes 4-bit models are slow compared to GPTQ when using [`generate`](https://huggingface.co/docs/transformers/main_classes/text_generation).

 **4-bit weights are not serializable**: Currently, 4-bit models cannot be serialized.
 This is a frequent community request, and we believe it should be addressed very soon by the bitsandbytes maintainers as it's in their roadmap!

-### autoGPTQ Cons
+### What are the known limiations of autoGPTQ?
 **calibration dataset**: The need of a calibration dataset might discourage some users to go for GPTQ.
-Furthermore, it can take several hours to quantize the model (e.g. 4 GPU hours for a 180B model)
+Furthermore, it can take several hours to quantize the model (e.g. 4 GPU hours for a 175B scale model [according to the paper](https://arxiv.org/pdf/2210.17323.pdf) - section 2)

 **works only for language models (for now)**: As of today, the API for quantizing a model with auto-GPTQ has been designed to support only language models.
 It should be possible to quantize non-text (or multimodal) models using the GPTQ algorithm, but the process has not been elaborated in the original paper or in the auto-gptq repository.
 If the community is excited about this topic this might be considered in the future.